ekazaev/route-composer/README.md

 #### 4. Routing Interceptor

-Routing interceptor will be **used by a router before it will start routing to the target** view controller.
-For example, to navigate to some particular view controller, the user should be logged in.
-You may implement your class that extends `RoutingInterceptor` protocol and if the user is not logged in, it will present the login view controller where the user can log in.
+Routing interceptor will be **used by the router before it will start routing to the target view controller.** For example, to navigate to some particular view controller, the user might need to be logged in.
+You may create a class that implements the `RoutingInterceptor` protocol and if the user is not logged in, it will present a login view controller where the user can log in.
 If this process finishes successfully, the interceptor should inform the router and it will continue routing or otherwise stop routing.
 See example app for details.

 *Example: If the user is logged in, router can continue routing.
 If the user is not logged in, the router should not continue*